karenefereyan/v2/content/jobs/GADS/index.md

 url: 'https://help.pluralsight.com/help/google-africa-developer-scholarship-2020'
 ---

+- Built stunning and increasingly accessible websites and web applications by incorporating Accessible Rich Internet Applications (ARIA) technologies.
+- Completed skill assessments and code reviews of diverse teammates and colleagues, fostering joint learning.
 - Hands on practice with standard core web technologies like Javascript, HTML, CSS, Reactjs, APIs and many more..
-- Building websites and web applications with increased accessibility by incorporating ARIA technologies
-- Improve team work skills by being a great team member at my peer learning group and assist and get assisted by others to get unstuck in software development